-In a study at the University of California, Irvine, found that interruptions that cause you to lose focus will result in stress and pressure.
-According to the report it takes an average of 23 minutes and 15 seconds to get back to a task after a distraction.
+In a study at the University of California, Irvine found that interruptions that cause you to lose focus will result in stress and pressure.
+According to the report, it takes an average of 23 minutes and 15 seconds to get back to a task after a distraction.

 Delegate tasks that don’t produce income for you and your business.
-You don’t like hang up the phone and be yelling for 30 minutes because one of your client was charged twice?
+You don’t like to hang up the phone and be yelling for 30 minutes because one of your clients was charged twice?
 Hire someone for that.
 You do not like mowing the lawn?
 Pay someone to do it for you.

 3. Keep close from your customers and prospects